nanderson815/liri-node-app/README.md

 ### concert-this
 Run *concert-this* and the name of a band in quotation marks to recieve infromation on upcoming shows.
 For example:

-"concert-this 'Foo Fighters'" will return all upcoming shows for the Foo Fighters.
+`concert-this 'Foo Fighters'` will return all upcoming shows for the Foo Fighters.

 ### spotify-this-song
 run *spotif-this-song* and the name of a song in quotation marks to recieve a list of search results with the artist and a song preview.
 For example:

-"spotify-this-song 'Tubthumping'" returns the search results for the song.
+`spotify-this-song 'Tubthumping'` returns the search results for the song.

 ### movie-this
 run *movie-this* and the name of a movie in quotation marks to get more info on a movie.
 For Example:

-"movie-this 'Inception'" will return more information on the movie.
+`movie-this 'Inception'` will return more information on the movie.

 ### do-what-it-says